NetApp/host/README.md

     eseries_common_volume_workload_filter:           # Filters the volumes added to eseries_volumes.
     eseries_common_allow_host_reboot:                # Whether reboots will allowed in an attempt to discover E-Series volumes.
 (Default: false)
     eseries_common_docker_host:                      # Docker host for SANtricity Web Services Proxy.
 (Default: unix://var/run/docker.sock)
-    eseries_common_mapped_log_path:                  # Path to eseries_mapped_log which is used to maintain a record of E-Series volumes that are mapped to the
-                                                     #   host and is used for properly removing the volumes from the host.
-(Default: /var/log)
-    eseries_mount_log_path: /var/log                 # Path to eseries_mount_log which is used to maintain a record of E-Series volumes that are mounted on the
-                                                     #   host and is used for properly removing the volumes from the host.
-(Default: /var/log)

 Multipath Variables (multipath)
 -------------------------------